πΈπΈ South Sudan

 - Official travel outside Juba is limited.

-- Because of the serious crime threat in Juba, walking is restricted to a small area near the embassy during the day.
+- Because of the serious crime threat in Juba, walking is restricted to a small area near the U.S. embassy during the day.

 Unrest